Linguistic Bias in ChatGPT: Language Models Reinforce Dialect Discrimination: Discussion Conclusion

 \section{Discussion \& Conclusion}

-Our research illustrates the differences in GPT-3.5 and GPT-4 responses for different varieties of English.
-Study 1 finds that GPT-3.5 retains features of SAE and SBE more than features of minoritized varieties of English, and often introduces American orthography.
-The distinctive features that were retained tended to be lexical items or features that are grammatical in SAE.
-For minoritized varieties, the feature retention rate correlates with estimated maximum speaker population, potentially reflecting available training data. \looseness=-1
+Our research illustrates differences in GPT-3.5 and GPT-4 responses across varieties of English.
+GPT-3.5 retains features of SAE and SBE more than features of minoritized varieties of English.
+The distinctive features that are retained tend to be lexical items or features that are grammatical in SAE.
+For minoritized varieties, feature retention rate correlates with estimated maximum speaker population, which may reflect available training data. \looseness=-1

-Study 2 illustrates how model responses can fail to adequately serve speakers of minoritized varieties through increased stereotyping, demeaning content, condescension, and lack of comprehension.
-GPT-3.5 responses that specifically attempt to imitate the input further exacerbate stereotyping content and lack of comprehension.
+Model responses can also fail to adequately serve speakers of minoritized varieties through increased stereotyping, demeaning content, condescension, and lack of comprehension.
+GPT-3.5 responses that attempt to imitate the input further exacerbate stereotyping and lack of comprehension.
 Exceptions to this trend highlight places where model quality has improved: GPT-4 responses imitating the input tend to improve on imitative GPT-3.5 responses in terms of comprehension, warmth, and friendliness.
-However, the GPT-4 responses exhibit even higher levels of stereotyping, suggesting that reducing stereotyping content in response to minoritized varieties is of particular concern.
+However, GPT-4 responses exhibit even higher levels of stereotyping, suggesting that reducing stereotyping content in response to minoritized varieties is of particular concern.

-Current language model responses reinforce the dominance of SAE and, to a lesser extent, SBE.
-Discrepancies in output quality mean some language communities may not benefit from these tools as much as speakers of ``standard'' language varieties.
-Meanwhile, harmful responses can perpetuate discriminatory ideologies about minoritized language communities.
-As use of language models increases globally, these tools risk reinforcing power dynamics that prioritize speakers of ``standard'' language varieties over others.\looseness=-1
+Disparities in output quality for speakers of minoritized varieties may hamper their ability to use language models; furthermore, harmful responses can perpetuate discriminatory ideologies.
+As language model usage increases globally, these tools risk reinforcing power dynamics that harm minoritized language communities. \looseness=-1